Prathamesh9997/ToDoList/README.md

 # ToDoList
-This is the basic to do list web application built with the help of Node.js, Express.js, EJS as backend technologies and MongoDB database is used for data persistence.
+This is the basic to do list web application built with MongoDB database for data persistence.

+## Technologies used:
+* HTML5
+* CSS3
+* BOOTSTRAP4
+* JavaScript
+* JQuery
+* Node.js
+* Express.js
+* EJS
+* MongoDB